garth-c/tableau/README.md

 ![image](https://github.com/garth-c/tableau/assets/138831938/125ffdbb-998e-4cd5-aedc-c22be6b1cd7c)

 Lastly, Tableau has the option to process initial sql statments and initial query banding.
 These are sql statements that run before Tableau starts to process the data and they are able to function as data filters, set parameters, and perform many utility type functions betwen Tableau and the data source (typically a data base).
+These methods are an efficient way to push some of the initial data related heavy lifting back onto the source database and let Tableau perform the subsequent processing tasks.

 ---------------------------------------------------------------------------------------------------------

 # data quality check

 The first step with this project is to validate that the sales total and the transaction count that was fed into Tableau match that of the .csv file inputs which they do.
 The first utility tab in the Tableau workbook sums these amounts shown below.
+This is an important data quality step to perform.

 <img width="152" alt="image" src="https://github.com/garth-c/tableau/assets/138831938/8317d215-0133-445b-8a9b-8600f2c94962">